Burkina Faso caught between terror and protests for change | DW | 02.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-President Roch Marc Christian Kabore has vowed to improve the fight against terrorism following protests in Burkina Faso.
-However, many people feel that these are empty words and have been calling for his resignation.
+Following protests in Burkina Faso, President Roch Marc Christian Kabore has vowed to step up the fight against terrorism.
+Many people feel these are empty words, and are calling for his resignation.

 A surge of Islamic militant violence in Burkina Faso is taking on a new dimension.